All Episodes

 I mentioned earlier working on an uncivil speech system alert.

-In the event that I spot it and think the audience needs to be warned.
+In the event that I spot it and think the audience needs to be warned, this is one of our betas, if you will.

-You are advised to defend your ears until the all clear is sounded.
+You are advised to defend your ears until the all-clear is sounded.

 That's beta one.

-This is Beta 2.
+This is beta two.

-The Uncivil Speech System has been deactivated.
+The uncivil speech system has been deactivated.

 It is now safe to resume your daily activities.

-Oh, there's a deactivation in there too.
+Oh, there's a deactivation in there, too.

 I thought it was two activation systems.

-I just got them in the email and I didn't have a chance to fully digest.
+I just got them in the email, and I didn't have a chance to fully digest.

-The moment Warning, warning.
+Warning, warning.

 The uncivil speech system has been activated.

-You are advised to defend your ears until the all clear is sounded.
+You are advised to defend your ears until the all-clear is sounded.

 I'm immune.

-I'm that's what power.
+That's what power.

-Uh so that that's the uncivil defense system.
+So that's the uncivil defense system.

 Right.